- Invocation (call to God)

 Yet the righteous Jeremiah continues to prophesy, and his persecutors in fact will face a penalty for the evil they plot against the man.
 The very evil they wished upon him will be inflicted on them:

-Therefore thus says the Lord of hosts: I am going to punish them; the young men shall die by the sword; their sons and their daughters shall die by famine; and not even a remnant shall be left of them.
+Therefore thus says the Lord of hosts: I am going to punish them; the young men shall die by the sword; their sons and their daughters shall die by famine; and not even a remnant shall be left of them."Why does the way of the guilty prosper?"
+Jeremiah asks God.

 (Jeremiah 11.22-23)